pulp/pulp/docs/dev-guide/contributing/building.rst

 We use Jenkins to make nightly builds, so once you have built the package successfully and merged the changelog forward, you should update the yaml file that Jenkins uses and bump the versions of all the projects that were included in this build.
-You can use ``update-version-and-merge-forward.py`` to update the versions.
-This script checks out all the projects and updates the version in the spec file and in all of the setup.py files.
+You can use the ``update-version.py`` script in the pulp-ci repo to update the versions.
+This script updates the version in all of the setup.py files.

-This script should be run on dev branches after the first prerelease (beta and rc releases) of a given version to ensure that the nightly builds for that branch are clearly newer than the current release in progress.
-This means that the versions of packages building from -dev branches in the x.y-dev config should be higher than the versions of those same pages in the corresponding x.y-build and x.y-release configs.
+This script should be run on the master branch after the first prerelease (beta and rc releases) of a given x.y version to ensure that the nightly builds for that branch are clearly newer than the current release in progress.

 At this point you can inspect the files to ensure the versions are as you expect.
-You can rerun the script with ``--push`` flag to push the changes to Github.

-You should also push the changes in the release config yaml file to Github.
+Create a merge request to the appropriate branch to update the version.

 Updating Docs
 -------------